leoonnnnn/cryoID_GUI/README.md

     - change main_cryoID.py to main_cryoID_gui.py
 - displaying file tree in sidebar (only got it working in a separate file, still working on integrating it)
     - replace the checkboxes in the sidebar with the file tree. some functionality might change but should be pretty quick modifications
+- add shortcuts
+- launch chimerax with some custom default settings, like set models as spheres or ball and stick, or set transparency, so it's nice to look at out of the box
+    - or let users open stuff with a session file that has their preferred settings (like mouse settings too)
+    - also let users open the file explorer from the side bar, similar to vscode.
+Like just set a shortcut (shift+alt+R) and open file explorer from the current folder or the folder where the generated files are.
+Could also implement a file explorer side tab ilke VScode or Pycharm (I already have code from a tutorial that does that. it's the set_up_body function, still needs some tweaking to align it properly tho.
+But would need to code my own functions to select these files to be opened in chimerax.
+Actualyl could just display these files with 0 functionality, purely visual, and then the only function would be highlight/selecting files and then that adds it to the list of files to open in chimerax)
+- clean up the code. some stuff can be put in separate files as modules. and a lot of nonessential comments can be removed

 note to self: All my other developmental code is in C:\Users\noelu\Python Projects\PyQt GUI practice\QtDesigner_practice\draftGUI.
 There's a bunch of examples and other junk in there.
-Copy what's needed to here and make the final touches here.
+Copy what's needed to here and make the final touches here (edit: slightly cleaned up now, so edit it there and bring it over when done).
 And then maybe copy it back over to that clusterfuck folder (just make a new folder under backups with the date as the name).